 Studying abroad is an excellent opportunity to enhance your education in any field of study.
 Talk with your academic advisor as early as possible to fit it into your academic plan.

-Complete UMU study abroad application by deadline
+Complete UMU study abroad application

 Apply to study abroad program by deadline